 Clicking any link to the Internet poses a potential security risk.
 Malicious websites can transfer harmful content or silently gather data.
 If you are concerned about these risks, you can configure Acrobat and Acrobat Reader to display a warning when a PDF attempts to connect to an Internet site.

 You can allow Acrobat and Acrobat Reader to contact selected websites by adding their addresses (URLs) to your list of trusted websites in the Trust Manager preferences.
 Alternatively, you can allow all URLs.
+Follow the steps below.

 If you open a protected PDF and receive a prompt to allow or block a URL, select Remember My Action For This Site.
 This reply adds the URL to this list.

 |Have trouble using links in PDFs?
 Chat with us one-on-one on Facebook .|